pockerhead/appStoreCardTransition/README.md

 https://youtu.be/QXo7LXsQgJc

-This is my vision of the transition from AppStore app.
+In this project, I tried to recreate the present transition from the AppStore application that is used on the feed screen.